 UWF provides various types of leave which are dependent upon your employment type.
 Benefit eligible employees earn leave beginning their first day of employment at UWF.

 All UWF employees are required to attend Preventing Discrimination and Harassment training every two years.
 There are two classes: one for supervisory employees and one for non-supervisory employees.
 Please make arrangements with your supervisor to sign up and attend the next available class.

 Specific UWF Administrators are mandated by Florida Statute to attend the Reporting Suspected Child Abuse and Neglect for Professionals course.
 Your supervisor or Human Resources will notify you if this is a requirement of your position.
 UWF employees whose job responsibilities include working with children under age 18 may take this class on a voluntary basis.
 Individuals who choose to accept this training assume the responsibility to report known or suspected child abuse in accordance with Florida Statutes.
 This training can also be taken anytime online via E-Learning.

 In addition to the above mandatory training, we offer a variety of optional training classes to enhance our employees' skills.
 Please consult our Training & Development webpage for information.
 You may sign up for all training classes via the Training Reservation Desk in MyUWF.

-ADA Compliance in the Human Resources Department is responsible for ensuring campus-wide compliance with the Americans with Disabilities Act of 1990 (ADA), the Amendments Act of 2008 (ADAAA), and the Rehabilitation Act of 1973, and as such, directly responds to reasonable accommodations and accessibility requests from university employees (student, faculty, staff) and public requests.
-Employees needing accommodations should fill out an Accommodation Request Form, located on the OEDIA ADA Compliance Services webpage, and return it to Sylvia Patterson, ADA Coordinator, in Human Resources, located in Building 20E.
+The Office of Equity, Diversity, & International Affairs (OEDIA) is responsible for ensuring campus-wide compliance with the Americans with Disabilities Act of 1990 (ADA), the Amendments Act of 2008 (ADAAA), and the Rehabilitation Act of 1973, and as such, directly responds to reasonable accommodations and accessibility requests from university employees (student, faculty, staff) and public requests.
+Employees needing accommodations should fill out an Accommodation Request Form, located on the OEDIA ADA Compliance Services webpage, and return it to Sylvia Patterson, ADA Coordinator, in OEDIA, located in Building 75, Room 103.